 Ben Morris is a composer and pianist who lives equally in the worlds of contemporary classical music and jazz.
 His various projects—including music for chamber and large ensembles, theater and film scores, and electroacoustic and intermedia works—frequently blur the lines between these worlds and tell unconventional stories.

-Morris most recently lived in Oslo, Norway on a Fulbright Grant studying with jazz musician Helge Sunde and composing a work for extended big band and video inspired by his Norwegian heritage.
-He has been a composer fellow at music festivals and workshops, including the Aspen Music Festival, the American Composers Orchestra Jazz Composers Institute, New Music on the Point, the University of Nebraska Chamber Music Institute, the International Gugak Workshop in South Korea, highScore, and the Imani Winds Chamber Music Festival.
+Morris most recently lived in Oslo, Norway on a Fulbright grant studying with jazz musician Helge Sunde and composing a work for extended big band and video inspired by his Norwegian heritage.
+He has been a composer fellow at music festivals and workshops, including the Aspen Music Festival, the American Composers Orchestra Jazz Composers Institute, Red Note Festival, New Music on the Point, the University of Nebraska Chamber Music Institute, the International Gugak Workshop in South Korea, highScore, and the Imani Winds Chamber Music Festival.
 His compositions have been performed around the world by ensembles and musicians including the American Composers Orchestra, the Aspen Contemporary Ensemble, Jazz at Lincoln Center Trombonist Vincent Gardner, unassisted fold, Imani Winds, The Living Earth Show, and the NDR Big Band.